A Recovery Coach Can Work for You

 Signs of Relapse

-Isolating, Not going to meetings, Bottling up emotions, Poor eating & sleeping habits, Minimising consequences, Relaxing boundaries to suit oneself, Poor self-care, Seeing old drinking/drugging ‘friends’
+Isolating, Not looking after yourself, Bottling up emotions, Poor eating & sleeping habits, Minimising consequences, Relaxing boundaries to suit oneself, Poor self-care, Seeing old drinking/drugging ‘friends’

 Addiction in the UK